Bradfield/algos/book/analysis/introduction.md

-The answer depends on the criteria we use: code readability, engineering paradigms, and efficiency are a few possible metrics by which we we could measure a program's quality.
+The answer depends on the criteria we use: code readability, engineering paradigms, and efficiency are a few possible metrics by which we we could measure a program’s quality.

-Let's set aside aspects of a program that are specific to language or implementation and instead focus on the underlying _algorithm_.
-Doing this limits the number of factors we have to consider and enables us to make bold statements like “Tesla's algorithm is better than Edison's algorithm because it uses computing resources more efficiently.”
+Let’s set aside aspects of a program that are specific to language or implementation and instead focus on the underlying _algorithm_.
+Doing this limits the number of factors we have to consider and enables us to make bold statements like “Tesla’s algorithm is better than Edison’s algorithm because it uses computing resources more efficiently.”

 Typically, the two “computing resources” that we care about are *space* and *time*.
-Depending on the situation, we may be willing to sacrifice one resource if it means getting more of the other; for instance, we might be fine with a program running longer as long as it doesn't exceed a certain amount of space.
-Or maybe we're comfortable using more memory so the program can run faster.
+Depending on the situation, we may be willing to sacrifice one resource if it means getting more of the other; we might be fine with a program taking more time as long as it doesn’t exceed a certain amount of space.
+Or maybe we’re comfortable using more space so the program can run faster.

-But, in order to talk intelligently about space/time for algorithms we encounter, we'll need both a vocabulary and a method of analysis.
-Let's tackle the method of analysis first.

-One way we _could_ measure the running time for a program is to do a benchmark analysis.
-This would involve tracking the actual time required for the program to compute its result.
+But, in order to talk intelligently about space/time for algorithms we encounter, we need a way to analyze them.
+We _could_ use benchmark analysis to measure a program’s running time; this would involve tracking the actual time required for the program to compute its result.

-Let's try this for a simple function computing the sum of a range of integers:
+Let’s try this for a simple function computing the sum of a range of integers:

 ```python
 import time